 Will there be funding to cover uninsured patients for COVID-19 diagnosis/treatment related costs?

 Yes, uninsured patients will be covered for COVID-19 diagnosis and treatment related costs through funding from the Family First Coronavirus Response Act.
-Secretary of Health and Human Services, Alex Azar, stated on Friday 4/3/20 that providers will be reimbursed at Medicare rates but no outstanding balances can be billed to those uninsured patients.
+Learn more about the HRSA COVID-19 Uninsured Program.

 Reimbursement Details and Claim Requirements